theNewDynamic/aba-icc/_cases-charges/al-faqi-al-mahdi-charges-ahmad-al-faqi-al-mahdi.md

 ### Charges

-The Accused is charged with seven counts of directing attacks against religious buildings and historic monuments, a war crime under [Article 8(2)(e)(iv)](http://www.casematrixnetwork.org/cmn-knowledge-hub/klamberg-commentary/elements-of-crime/#c2370) of the Rome Statute.&nbsp;
+The Accused is charged with seven counts of Directing Attacks against Religious Buildings and Historic Monuments, a war crime under [Article 8(2)(e)(iv)](http://www.casematrixnetwork.org/cmn-knowledge-hub/klamberg-commentary/elements-of-crime/#c2370) of the Rome Statute.&nbsp;

-He has been charged under several theories of criminal liability; they are as follows:
+He has been charged under multiple modes of criminal liability; they are as follows:

-* Committing crimes as an individual, jointly with another or through another person ([Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute)
+> Committing crimes as an individual, jointly with another or through another person ([Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute)
+>
+>
-* Aiding, abetting, or otherwise assisting in the commission of crimes ([Article 25(3)(c)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute)
+> Aiding, abetting, or otherwise assisting in the commission of crimes ([Article 25(3)(c)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute)
+>
+>
-* Intentionally contributing to the commission of crimes with the aim of furthering the criminal activity or purpose, or with knowledge of the intention to commit these crimes ([Articles 25(3)(d)(i)-(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute).
+> Intentionally contributing to the commission of crimes with the aim of furthering the criminal activity or purpose, or with knowledge of the intention to commit these crimes ([Articles 25(3)(d)(i)-(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute).